ISC-HEI/isc-hei-report/README.md

 typst watch report.typ
 ```

-Another nice possibility is of course to use a VScod[e | ium] via the `Typst LSP` plugin which enables direct compilation.
+Another nice possibility is of course to use VScod(e | ium) via the `Typst LSP` plugin which enables direct compilation.

 # Future changes